 Electromyography (EMG) tests nerve function and can pinpoint nerve compression locations.
 Differentiating between sciatica and piriformis syndrome involves evaluating the site of nerve compression—within the spinal canal or beneath the piriformis muscle—which guides the treatment strategy.

-Effective management of sciatica often begins with non-invasive, holistic treatments focusing on relieving nerve pressure and reducing inflammation:
+Effective management of sciatica often begins with non-invasive, holistic treatments focusing on relieving nerve pressure and reducing inflammation.

 Starting with these holistic treatments minimizes risks associated with surgery and medications, addressing the root cause naturally.
 If symptoms persist or worsen, additional interventions like medications, epidural steroid injections, or surgery may be considered.